apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

   -h, --help            show this help message and exit -m MODE, --mode=MODE  archive | delete | save
   -s SOLR_URL, --solr-url=SOLR_URL
-                        the url of the solr server including the port -c COLLECTION, --collection=COLLECTION
+                        the url of the solr server including the port and protocol
+  -c COLLECTION, --collection=COLLECTION
                         the name of the solr collection -f FILTER_FIELD, --filter-field=FILTER_FIELD